Tdude/munin/README.md

 ## Why

 Umami is a great product but it's a Next.js app that drifts to 1 GB RAM over a few days.
+Most people solve it by restarting it.
+That is an architectural decision I can't live with.
 If you have a small VPS hosting a handful of sites, that's most of your memory budget for analytics that should be a rounding error.
+I have enough challenges with my own memory.
+Don't need the same on my servers!

 Munin is: